truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 #### c.
 A Good Night's Sleep

-The central question of March 2013 was: "how to we re-merge the fork", and the most relevant fact, in answering it, was the following:
+The central question of March 2013 was: "how do we re-merge the fork", and the most relevant fact, in answering it, was the following:

     23:30 Pieter Wuille: and we _cannot_ get every bitcoin user in the world